JNRowe/rdial/doc/getting_started.rst

     Task my_task running for 0:44:00

-Help on individual subcommands is available via ``rdial <subcommand> --help`` or in the :doc:`usage` document.
+Help on individual subcommands is available via ``rdial <subcommand> --help`` or in the :doc:`usage <usage>` document.

 Current task
 ------------

 The current task name is written to the database directory in the :file:`.current` file.
-You can use its contents to populate notifiers in task bars.
+You could, for example,  use its contents to populate notifiers in task bars.

 .. image:: images/dwm-taskbar.png
    :alt: Current task display example